-While Martha, as mistress of the house, was hectic with the household works of hospitality, her younger sister Mary was engrossed in listening to the inspiring words of Jesus.
-Sitting at the feet of the dignified guest as a disciple to learn from him was an excellent sign of hospitality.
+While Martha, as mistress of the house, was hectic with the household chores related to hospitality, her younger sister Mary was engrossed in listening to the inspiring words of Jesus.
+Sitting at the feet of the dignified guest as a disciple to learn from him was also an excellent sign of hospitality.
 Like Mary, there were other women devoted to Jesus.
 “Accompanying him were the Twelve and some women who had been cured of evil spirits and infirmities, Mary, called Magdalene, from whom seven demons had gone out, Joanna, the wife of Herod’s steward Chuza, Susanna, and many others who provided for them out of their resources” (Lk 8:1b–3).

 (40) Martha, meanwhile, was busy with all the serving she had to do, and at last she said, “Lord, do you not care that my sister has left me to do all the serving alone?
 Tell her to help me.”